Chenger1/Telegram-MultilevelKeyboard/README.md

 # Telegram-MultilevelKeyboard
-Library - aiogram.
-Multilevel keyboard with default buttons.
-NOT inline

 Example of creating multilevel keyboard with default buttons- not inline

 The main idea is to put menu levels to dictionary, iterate over it to find particular level - and return matched keyboard.